-School Protect: Webscreen - default list using pre-defined system bundles is in place, additional access rights such as Twitter can be enabled for defined groups using this system following authorisation from the CEO/Headteacher.
-Groups/individuals with additional access rights is discussed when reviewing the 360 degree safe audit and reviewed and updated as necessary.
-IMPERO has an advanced policy system which uses pre-defined lists updated automatically.
+The importance of meeting the standard School Protect: Webscreen - default list using pre-defined system bundles is in place, An active and well managed filtering system is an additional access rights such as Twitter can be important part of providing a safe environment for enabled for defined groups using this system pupils to learn. following authorisation from the CEO/Headteacher.
+Groups/individuals with No filtering system can be 100% effective.
+You need additional access rights is discussed when to understand the coverage of your filtering system, reviewing the 360 degree safe audit and any limitations it has, and mitigate accordingly to reviewed and updated as necessary. minimise harm and meet your statutory requirements IMPERO has an advanced policy system which uses pre-defined lists updated automatically.